HMHelloWorld/CCSLSketch/README.md

 ### CCSL Specification
-We using XML file as input.
+We using XML file to indicate incomplete CCSL Specification.
 This is an example as follow:

     <CCSLConfigure>